Lattica-ai/heal/TECHNICAL_OVERVIEW.md

 Memory-related instructions define how and where tensor data is allocated or transferred.
 Examples include:

-- `host_to_device` — Transfers plaintext data to device memory
+- `host_to_device` — Transfers tensors to device memory
-- `device_to_host` — Moves data back to the host
+- `device_to_host` — Moves tensors back to the host
 - `empty` — Allocates a new, uninitialized tensor on device memory

-These operations are crucial for efficient memory usage and integration with encrypted memory backends.
+These operations are crucial for efficient memory usage.
 Vendors should optimize these paths to align with their device architecture.

 ---